Tailwind CSS Grid - Notus

 class, we’ll change the

-w-full one
+w-full

-to w-1/3,
+to w-1/3

 and the effect will be the same: